 The Communication and Technology (CAT) Division is concerned with the role played by Information and Communication Technologies (ICTs) in human communication processes.
 It is committed to enhancing theory and methodology pertaining to the adoption, use, applications, effects, and the psychological, social, and policy implications of ICTs.

-Areas of research include new media, social media, augmented and virtual reality, human-computer interaction, computer-mediated communication, technology studies, big data, social networks, crowd sourcing, and other technologically-mediated social interaction and networking at all levels of analysis (intrapersonal, interpersonal, group, organizational, national, and international).
+Areas of research include new media, social media, augmented and virtual reality, human-computer interaction, computer-mediated communication, technology studies, big data, social network sites, crowdsourcing, digital news, crisis, and other technologically-mediated social interaction and networking at all levels of analysis (intrapersonal, interpersonal, group, organizational, national, and international).

 The CAT Division is open to all methodological orientations (e.g., experimental, survey, computational, discursive, cultural, critical, historical, legal, etc.).

-CAT panel and interactive paper sessions make innovative and original contributions to our understanding of ICTs, with a focus on the technology itself within the context of human communication.
+CAT invites papers and panel session proposals that make an innovative and original contribution to our understanding of ICTs, with a focus on the technology itself within the context of human communication.
 Papers in which technology is not the focus or is only included as a method of data collection (e.g., data collected via an online survey) are not a good fit for CAT.

-If you have any questions about the conference, or have other questions or suggestions, please send email to the CAT 2020 program planner and Vice-Chair: Ran Wei at firstname.lastname@example.org with the words “ICA CAT” in the subject line.
+If you have any questions about the ICA 2020 CAT submission process, or have other questions or suggestions, please send email to the CAT 2020 program planner and Vice-Chair: Ran Wei at firstname.lastname@example.org with the words “ICA CAT” in the subject line.